The Gauss--skizze decomposition is a Goresky-MacPherson stratification: A new point of view on

+An equivalent way of describing the orientation on the edges on the graphs is to consider the complementary part to the real and imaginary axis in $\C$ and to color them. { We call the connected components of the complement of the embedded forest a face.
+The degree of a face is defined as the number of connected components of its boundary.}Let us label the four quadrants in $\C\setminus\Rl\cup\imath\Rl$ in the colors $A,B,C,D$ as in the figure \ref{F:patdisc}.

-\begin{lem} Let $\gamma\in [\mathcal{C}_{P}]$, then $\gamma$ is a forest. \end{lem} \begin{proof} Consider an embedded forest $F_R$ (resp. $F_B$) with $2n$ leaves, whose edges are colored in $R$ (resp.
+Relating to the previous remark~\ref{R:1} on the relation between harmonic polynomials and their level curves being forests we have the following lemma. \begin{lem} Let $\gamma\in [\mathcal{C}_{P}]$, then $\gamma$ is a forest. \end{lem} \begin{proof} Consider an embedded forest $F_R$ (resp. $F_B$) with $2n$ leaves, whose edges are colored in $R$ (resp.
 B) and such that all vertices in the plane are of even valencies.
 Then, according to theorem 1.3 in \cite{Er}, there exists a harmonic polynomial of degree $n$ whose zero set is equivalent to $F_R$ (resp. $F_B$).
-The class $[\mathcal{C}_{P}]$ is a forest, since it is easy to see that the level set of the degree $d$ harmonic polynomials $\{(x,y)\in \Re^2: Re P(x,y)=0\}$ (resp. $\{(x,y)\in \Re^2: ImP(x,y)=0\}$) is an embedded forest (the existence of a cycle would contradict the maximum principle). \end{proof}
+The class $[\mathcal{C}_{P}]$ is a forest, since it is easy to see that the level set of the degree $n$ harmonic polynomials $\{(x,y)\in \Rl^2: \Re P(x,y)=0\}$ (resp. $\{(x,y)\in \Rl^2: \Im P(x,y)=0\}$) is an embedded forest (the existence of a cycle would contradict the maximum principle). \end{proof}

+\begin{thm} The set of $n$-signatures is in bijection with the set of isotopy classes of drawings relatively to the $4n$ asymptotic directions. \end{thm} \begin{proof} One direction is easy.
+The other direction is proved as follows.
+Let $\gamma$ be the embedding in $\C$ of a signature $\sigma$ Then, we can construct a function $f$ such that: \begin{itemize} \item $f: \C \to \C$ is a smooth function, \item $f^{-1}(\Rl\cup\imath\Rl)=\gamma$ \item The function $f$ is a bijection between each region of $\gamma$ and a quadrant colored $A, B, C, D$ in the complex plane, \item $f$ is injective and regular on the edges of $\gamma$. \end{itemize} Let $J$ be the standard conformal structure on $\C$.
+We have $J= f_{*}(J_{0})$ so $f:(\C,J)\to (\C,J_{0})$ is holomorphic.
+By Riemann’s mapping theorem there exists a biholomorphic function $\rho: (\C, J ) \to (\C, J_0)$.
+The classical theorem of complex analysis by Rouch\'e implies that $f \circ \rho^{-1}$ is a polynomial. \end{proof}

+We now proceed to the proof of the fact that a stratum $A_{\sigma}$ is contractible.
+The tools to prove it require the introduction of some statements due to Cerf~\cite{Ce62}.

 \begin{thm} Let $\sigma$ be an $n$-signature.
 Then, the set $A_{\sigma}$ is contractible. \end{thm}